seanmorris/ids/README.md

 Values from environment variables and .env files may accessd via PHP's `getenv()`.
 Ensure you've set the relevent values in the `environment` section of the target's docker-compose file if you chose not to add the value to a .env file.

+### Yaml Configuration

+Yaml files may be provided in the `config/` directory, under a directory named `hostname/` or `hostname;port/`.
+The file should be named `settings.yml`.
+A directory named `_` may be provided as a fallback if no others match.
+A directory named `;80` will match only for requests on port 80 regardless of the hostname.

+**NOTE**
+If any yml config file is loaded, the system stops there and does not look for others.
+Host or port specific yml files will not be merged with more general wild card ones.

+Environment variables from the shell or .env files take precedence over yml files.

 ## Available Images

 Docker images for seanmorris/ids.idilic & seanmorris/ids.server for targets `base`, `dev`, and `test` are available for use